DerBrunoIR/SystemGoverner/README.md

 This respository contains utils to configure your system in a declarative and [indempotent](https://en.wikipedia.org/wiki/Idempotence) fashion using python.

-The main features is the convinience of using python and the simplicity of the only interface `State`.
+The main features is the convinience of python as configuration language and the simplicity of the only interface `State`.

 # TODO